Intermittent fasting (IF) is a popular diet trend among health and fitness enthusiasts, which involves not eating during planned intervals.

 While the new research provides insight into some potential dangers of intermittent fasting, it did have several limitations.

-First, the study cannot determine whether intermittent fasting causes eating disorders or the other way around.
+First, the study cannot determine whether intermittent fasting causes eating disorders.

 In addition, the data collection methods relied heavily on participants’ self-reporting, which can lead to potential errors.
 And while the sample was diverse, there is still the potential for selection bias based on the methods used.

-All these limitations indicate the need for further research into this area.
+All these limitations indicate the need for further research in this area.

 Despite these challenges, healthcare professionals can still glean insight.
 Ganson noted a few clinical implications of the research: “The data from this study indicate that IF may be problematic and associated with severe and harmful eating disorder attitudes and behaviours.
-Healthcare professionals need to be aware of these potentially correlated behaviours, as well as understand contemporary dietary trends like IF that are commonly discussed among young people, particularly on social media.
+Healthcare professionals need to be aware of these potentially correlated behaviours and understand contemporary dietary trends like IF that are commonly discussed among young people, particularly on social media.
 Thus, more comprehensive assessments need to be conducted among young people related to dietary practices and proper guidance [given] when necessary.”

 Engaging safely in intermittent fasting

-People in some groups should not engage in intermittent fafastingssuch as those who are immunocompromised or people with certain hormonal imbalances.
+People in some groups should not engage in intermittent fasting, such aspeople with specific hormonal imbalances.

 The results from this study indicate the potential dangers of intermittent fasting among young adults and adolescents.

 Still, some people may engage in intermittent fasting safely; by understanding the facts and gathering careful insight from professionals.
-It’s also important to understand that everyone has different needs and risks.
+It’s also important to realise that everyone has different needs and risks.

 If you’re interested in trying intermittent fasting, Garcia recommended the following tips to stay healthy: